-We then talk about what problems are caused by bad followership?
+Do we then talk about what problems are caused by bad followership?
 The question that follows this is what are the benefits of good followership to the employee, the manager and the business.
-This is done by breaking the group into small teams and giving each group a flipchart page with a comments area for employee, the manager and the business/organisation.
+This is done by breaking the group into small teams and giving each group a flipchart page with a comments area for the employee, the manager and the business/organisation.

 Embedding Followership in the Organisations Culture

 The starting point for embedding good followership practice in an organisation is delivering followership education to all managers and employees using the methods mentioned above.
-However to truly embed good followership there needs to be further educational activities.
+However, to truly embed good followership there need to be further educational activities.

-These activities start with coaching senior management on good followership and getting them to fully buy in to the benefits.
+These activities start with coaching senior management on good followership and getting them to fully buy into the benefits.
 This is achieved by delivering a shortened version of the followership education programme to the executive management with a focus on the positive outcomes especially financial and cultural.
-If you can make these links and sell it well and secure follow up coaching sessions to help senior leadership display good followership values then you are half way to embedding within the organisations culture.
+If you can make these links and sell it well and secure follow up coaching sessions to help senior leadership display good followership values then you are halfway to embedding them within the organisation’s culture.

 To fully embed good followership, within the organisation, you must ensure that once you have delivered the initial followership education you must have ongoing coaching and mentoring sessions and activities to engage and reinforce the good followership rules.

 The following list of activities can be used to reinforce good followership:

 - 1 to 1 coaching of senior management with the aim of developing good followership practices.